eums/website/_posts/2011-09-19-firstrehearsals.markdown

 <h3>CHORUS<&#47;h3></p>
 <p>The first rehearsal is at 7 pm on Tuesday 20th at St. Peter's Church Hall.
 Please arrive ten or fifteen minutes early to ensure that we can have music and be ready to start the rehearsal on time.<&#47;p></p>
 <h3>SINFONIA<&#47;h3></p>
-<p>The first rehearsal is at 10.30 am on Saturday 24th at Alison House (this is to be confirmed: if you are on the mailing list you will have been emailed the latest details).&nbsp;Again, arrive early to get sorted out before the rehearsal starts.
+<p>The first rehearsal is at 10.30 am on Saturday 24th at Alison House (this is to be confirmed: if you are on the mailing list you will have been emailed the latest details).
+Again, arrive early to get sorted out before the rehearsal starts.
 Please note that Sinfonia usually hold rehearsals at the Reid Concert Hall.<&#47;p></p>